sjxu0813/sjxu0813.github.io/index.md

 In my spare time, you may find me on the basketball court, or simply lying in bed.

 ![alt text](/assets/home_image.PNG)
-(from left to right: Senne Braem, Mengqiao Chai, me and Leslie Held)
+(from left to right: Senne Braem, me, Mengqiao Chai and Leslie Held)